-Yay!
-I Found Yet Another Reliable AUR Helper
+Yay – Yet Another Reliable AUR Helper Written In Go

 Howdy Arch Users!
 I’ve got a good news for you.
 Today, I stumbled upon yet another reliable AUR helper called “Yay”.
 Yep! the name of this AUR helper is Yay.
-Currently, I use Pacaur for installing AUR packages.
-It does great job and I really like it.
-I also have used other AUR helpers such as Packer and Yaourt in the past.
-After reading its features, I thought to give “Yay” a try and see how things works.
+In the past, I was using Pacaur for installing AUR packages.
+It did a great job and I really liked it.
+I have also used some other AUR helpers such as Packer and Yaourt as well.
+But, they are all now discontinued and not recommended to use anymore.
+After reading about Yay features, I thought to give “Yay” a try and see how things works.
 So, here we go!

 Yay – Yet another Yaourt, an AUR Helper written in Go